opencog/atomspace-bridge/README.md

    Evaluation                ; A single row in the table.
       Predicate "tablename"  ; Replace by actual name of table.
       List                   ; This list is one row in the table.
-         Concept "column 1"  ; Entry in that column, if its a string.
+         Concept "thing"     ; Entry in that column, if its a string.
          NumberNode 42       ; If that column type is a number.
          ...
          Concept "stuffs"    ; Last column in the table.